lihongjie0209/svg-mcp/NPM_USAGE.md

 A: No, the npm package includes pre-compiled binaries.

 **Q: Will this work offline?**
-A: After initial installation, yes.
-The binary is cached locally.
+A: Yes, all binaries are included in the package.

-**Q: How large is the download?**
+**Q: Why is the package so large?**
-A: Approximately 6-8MB depending on platform.
+A: It includes binaries for all supported platforms (~5-6MB each).

 **Q: Can I use this in CI/CD?**
 A: Yes, `npx svg-mcp` works great in automated environments.